If you like to visit Amsterdam

 All rooms are split level and approximately 36 square meters in size.

-Sail 2015, the largest nautical event in Europe, everyone wants to sit at ringside.
+Sail is the largest nautical event in Europe, everyone wants to sit at ringside.
 There are only a few places in Amsterdam with a really phenomenal view of the passing Tall Ships.
 The best location is Faralda Crane Hotel, which towers fifty meters from the harbor and right on the IJ

 is situated.
 You can do your relationships no greater pleasure with this exclusive arrangement.
 Of course, you also may use this unique offer.